gforghieri/Harvard-CS50/README.md

 ![CS50 Picture](https://goo.gl/mJwNUC)

 Links to course:
-<a href ="https://www.edx.org/course/cs50s-introduction-computer-science-harvardx-cs50x">CS50 on edX</a>
+<a href ="https://www.edx.org/course/cs50s-introduction-computer-science-harvardx-cs50x">CS50 on edX</a> and
 <a href ="https://cs50.harvard.edu">CS50 on Harvard's website</a>